iotaledger/hornet/documentation/docs/how_tos/post_installation.md

 The most important configuration files are:

-* `config.json`: includes all configuration flags and their values.
+* `config.json` - Includes all configuration flags and their values.
-* `peering.json`: includes all connection details to your static peers (neighbors).
+* `peering.json` - Includes all connection details to your static peers (neighbors).

 :::note

 Hornet version 0.5.x targets the legacy IOTA 1.0 network.
-Hornet version 1.x.x targets the IOTA 1.5 network, also known as [Chrysalis](https://wiki.iota.org/chrysalis-docs/welcome), which is the focus of this documentation.
+Hornet version 1.x.x targets the IOTA 1.5 network, also known as [Chrysalis](https://wiki.iota.org/introduction/explanations/update/what_is_chrysalis), which is the focus of this documentation.

 :::